bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Thievery

-As [Skilled Work](Activities#Skilled%20Work), you can pickpocket.
-Make a [Variable Difficulty](Core/Skills#Variable%20Difficulty) [Coordination](Core/Agility#Coordination) skill test, you receive settlement wealth - 1 silver per [Step Of Success](Core/Skills#Step%20Of%20Success).
+As [[Activities#Skilled Work]], you can pickpocket.
+Make a [[Skills#Variable Difficulty]] [[Agility#Coordination]] skill test, you receive settlement wealth - 1 silver per [[Skills#Step Of Success]].
 If you fail this skill test you may be in trouble with the law.

 ### Improvised Munitions

-As an [evening activities](Activities#Travel%20Activity), you can scavenge 1d6 ammunition for a ranged weapon.
+As an [[Activities#Travel Activity]], you can scavenge 1d6 ammunition for a ranged weapon.
 This ammo makes the weapon deal 2 less damage, and may potentially remove traits, though that is at the discretion of the GM.

 ### Double Tap

-As a [Special Manoeuvre](Core/Combat#Special%20Manoeuvres), make two ranged attacks on the same person at a -2 to each.
+As a [[Combat#Special Manoeuvres]], make two ranged attacks on the same person at a -2 to each.
 The enemy can as a single reaction attempt to avoid both attacks.

 ### Eradicate

-As a [Special Manoeuvre](Core/Combat#Special%20Manoeuvres) you can make a ranged attack that costs 3 ammo is at a -2 for the skill test, can’t be combined with any other special manoeuvres, you can’t apply the called shot combat modifier to it, and you always count as rolling a 6 on the damage for this attack.
+As a [[Combat#Special Manoeuvres]] you can make a ranged attack that costs 3 ammo is at a -2 for the skill test, can’t be combined with any other special manoeuvres, you can’t apply the called shot combat modifier to it, and you always count as rolling a 6 on the damage for this attack.

 ### Bound Summon